 A brief introduction to Social Anthropology

 Social Anthropology explores and compares the ways different people live.
 Today anthropologists are as likely to study in a Western urban context as they are to work amongst Inuit or on the Amazon.
 Wherever they undertake research, by being sensitive to different social and cultural contexts, anthropologists hope to gain insights into the different ways of being human.
 Anthropologists try to understand how humans live and think by looking at all aspects of their experience; thus you find specialists in economic, political and cognitive anthropology as well as theorists who are concerned with kinship, art and aesthetics, cosmological notions or ideas of individual consciousness.

 Anthropologists use a specialised methodology called participant observation.
 This involves long periods of intensive field research during which the anthropologist tries to gain a deep understanding of the daily experiences of the people with whom he or she is living.

 Anthropologists have distinct theoretical viewpoints and they work in very diverse settings, yet they all stress the importance of understanding other people’s, as well as their own, ways of life.
 It is this increased understanding that is the invaluable gift that anthropology has to offer.

 - Social Anthropology

-- Social Anthropology and Arabic, Art History, Classical Studies, Economics, English, French*, Geography, International Relations, Italian*, Mediaeval History, Middle East Studies, Modern History, Philosophy, Psychology, Russian*, Scottish History, Spanish*, Theological Studies
+- Social Anthropology and Arabic, Ancient History, Art History, Classical Studies, Economics, English, French*, Geography, International Relations, Italian*, Mediaeval History, Middle East Studies, Modern History, Philosophy, Psychology, Russian*, Scottish History, Spanish*, Theological Studies

 - Social Anthropology with Geography